Marketing Assessment & Strategy Report

 Yet this advantage is largely invisible in the market.
 The current mmgy.com positions the agency around an identity statement — "We are travel" — rather than around the specific, defensible value that would compel a CMO to choose MMGY over the alternatives.
 The research capabilities that represent MMGY's strongest differentiator live on a separate domain.
 The performance marketing evolution that would resonate with private-sector buyers isn't reflected anywhere on the site.
 And the messaging is organized around MMGY's internal structure — departments and disciplines — rather than around the problems prospects are trying to solve.

-Meanwhile, the way buyers find and evaluate agencies has fundamentally shifted — and MMGY's visibility in the channels that now drive shortlist decisions is critically low.
+Meanwhile, the way buyers find and evaluate agencies has fundamentally shifted — and MMGY's visibility in the channels that now drive shortlist decisions has significant gaps that need to be addressed.

 The opportunity is significant.
 There is a positioning territory at the intersection of deep travel category expertise and modern, performance-driven marketing thinking that nobody in the competitive set currently owns.
 The DMO specialists are staying in their lane.
 The broader creative agencies have energy and performance credibility but lack MMGY's depth of traveler intelligence.
 The white space sits exactly where MMGY's capabilities live — but claiming it requires a positioning, messaging, and channel strategy that matches the ambition.